Caverna del Dio Mithra

 History

-1963 rediscovered by speleologists of the CGEB.
+1963 rediscovered by speleologists of the CGEB, survey.

 Description

 The Caverna del Dio Mithra is a small cave known to man for many thousand years.
-It was the place of a Mithras temple during the times of the Roman empire.
+It was the place of a Mithras temple during the times of the Roman Empire.
 During excavations two Mithras reliefs were discovered.

 The cave starts with a huge pit, an entrance doline with a diameter of six meters.
-A small stair was cut into the south western wall leading down to the floor of the cave.
-The cave itself is a huge domed chamber, about six meters wide and twelve meters long.
+A small stair was cut into the south-western wall leading down to the floor of the cave.
+The cave itself is a huge-domed chamber, about six meters wide and twelve meters long.